jcsteh/osara/readme.md

 Peak Watcher allows you to be notified automatically when a level exceeds a specified value.
 It can also hold the level until it is manually reset or for a specified time, allowing you to catch peaks that might otherwise be missed when manually checking the current peak.
 Two "watchers" are provided, enabling you to watch two different levels and configure settings independently.
-Beyond simple peak levels, various types of levels are supported for tracks and track effects, including LUFS, RMS and gain reduction.
+Beyond simple peak levels, various types of levels are supported for tracks and effects, including LUFS, RMS and gain reduction.

 To use Peak Watcher:

-1. Navigate to the track or track effect you want to watch.
+1. Navigate to the track or effect you want to watch.
- To watch a track effect, open the FX chain for the track and select the desired effect.
+ To watch a effect, open the FX chain for the track or take and select the desired effect.
-2. Press Alt+w (OSARA: Configure Peak Watcher for current track/track FX (depending on focus)).
+2. Press Alt+w (OSARA: Configure Peak Watcher for current track/FX (depending on focus)).
 3. From the context menu, choose which of the two watchers you want to configure.
  If a watcher is already configured, information about the configuration will be included in the menu.
  Choosing a watcher which is already configured will reconfigure the watcher for the track or effect you focused in step 1.